 I’ve had an online presence for about a decade.
-I’ll even admit it: I was on HotorNot.
+I’ll admit it: I was on HotorNot.
 Friendster.
 FacetheJury.
-They got old.
 These days it’s on to Facebook, Myspace, Twitter and a blog.
 Well, it was Facebook.
 But as of this morning, they’re mad at me.
 So, rather than throw up a half-assed new one, I’m dipping out.

 It’s almost like God is giving me a bunch of extra time to work on my projects.
 Funny thought though, because the farther you go down that road, the more you’ll find it leading back to you.
 I posted those pictures.
 I pushed the line.
 This was all coming, all in due time.

 As if that wasn’t enough fun for one day, Vinny and I headed home to clean the blood splatters off and have a quick wardrobe change: him into his usual suit and tie, me into my usual jeans, tank top with a sweater and running shoes.
 Then we rolled down to the Annual Distiller’s Festival at Bossanova.
-We opted to go in the main entrance.
+With no real plan, we headed straight for the main entrance.

 “Lets do this the old fashioned way,” I said.
 “We’ll ask nicely.”